-Individuals experiencing challenges such as lack of housing security, cost of living pressures, lack of a driver's licence or other means of transport, mental health, fines and access to reliable technology or internet, which prevents entry into viable employment pathways.
+Individuals experiencing complex challenges to employment, including housing insecurity, cost of living pressures, no driver's licence or other means of transport, mental ill health and/or access to reliable technology or internet, often preventing entry into viable employment pathways.

-- We are optimising conversations through the South West Employment Skills and Participation (SWESP) roundtable, strategy, training, attraction and retention group and the Aboriginal Engagement Working Group around available Commonwealth and state funded programs that address challenges to employment. - We effectively communicate with businesses around diverse and underrepresented cohorts to maximise integration into employment opportunities. - We are communicating through auxiliary services including our South West Local Jobs newsletter and 'Did you Know' emails to provide resources for programs to support and direct individuals seeking training and employment. - We understand available support services, community organisations and programs to assist personal challenges and communicate to relevant stakeholders. - We support program development to include an aspect of person-centred tailoring with all organisations we work alongside.
+- We are optimising conversations through South West Employment, Skills and Participation (SWESP) Roundtable, the Strategy, Training, Attraction and Retention (STAR) group and the Aboriginal Engagement Working Group (AEWG) around available Commonwealth and state funded programs that assist in addressing challenges to employment. - We are communicating with businesses around diverse and underrepresented cohorts to maximise integration into employment opportunities. - We are communicating through auxiliary services including via our South West Local Jobs Newsletter and 'Did you Know' emails to provide resources for programs to support and direct individuals seeking training and employment. - We have developed an understanding of the available support services, community organisations and programs focussed on assisting to address personal challenges and promote these to relevant stakeholders.

+• We promote person-centred tailoring to all organisations we work alongside.

-Priority 2 - Use existing programming and incentives
+Priority 2 - Use of existing programs and incentives

-Many organisations and individuals don't know where to look to get help as they don't know about the large numbers of Australian Government and Western Australian Government programs available.
+Many organisations and individuals don't know where to look to get help with careers, training and employment advice and assistance and are not aware of the large numbers of Australian Government and Western Australian Government programs available.

-- We coordinate and facilitate a monthly SWESP roundtable which is used as a platform to share ongoing incentives, programs and training opportunities to enter industry. - We are targeting events to promote industries and the specific career paths and build aspirations to work in these industries. - We are supporting existing programs to identify transferable skills into employing industries. - We are utilising social media channels, the South West newsletter and 'Did You Know' series to communicate relevant resource and programs from all levels of government. - We work closely with stakeholders such as (but not limited to) organisations delivering under the banner of Workforce Australia, Regional Development Australia, Chambers of Commerce and Industry, South West Development Commission, Jobs and Skills Centre and Community Resource Centres.
+- We coordinate and facilitate a monthly SWESP Roundtable which is used as a platform to share ongoing incentives, programs and training opportunities to enter industry. - We are targeting events to promote industries and the specific career paths and build aspirations to work in these industries. - We are supporting existing programs to identify transferable skills into employing industries. - We are utilising social media channels, the South West newsletter and 'Did You Know' series, to communicate relevant resource and programs from all levels of government. - We work closely with stakeholders including, but not limited to, organisations delivering under the banner of Workforce Australia, Regional Development Australia, Chambers of Commerce and Industry, South West Development Commission, Jobs and Skills Centre and Community Resource Centres.